pda-sedano/codepath-ios-development-prework/README.md

   - Autofill username and password into any website
   - Search saved logins and notes

+My App Idea: I would like to build an organization/notes app where the user grows a tree containing their thoughts, ideas, projects, etc. Each branch represents a specific category and they can add notes within that category as leaves or sub-branches.
+So, for example, there could be one branch labelled "Work" with sub-branches for "Meetings", "Projects", and "Reminders."
+There could be another branch labelled "School" with sub-branches for classes, and leaves on those branches representing notes from individual class sessions.
+Users would be able to write, draw, and upload different file types to the leaves and branches.
+The tree should be visually appealing with optional customizations available like adding vines, flowers, and birds.
+That way, the app can be fun as well as useful.
+I would have to design it carefully so the decorative elements aren't too distracting.
+In addition, there could be a feature to mark tasks as complete or incomplete and set a time limit.
+Branches could start to visibly "wilt" if too many tasks aren't completed in time, and get better once they are marked off.

 ## Notes

 The biggest challenge when building this app was nagivating XCode's menus and linking to Github.